 You’ll develop a broad range of professional and personal skills, including the ability to think critically and creatively, apply knowledge and information, and communication effectively.
 In addition, you will learn to take an evidenced based approach to your chosen field of work using data and analytics.

-8 reasons to study White Collar and Corporate Crime
+8 reasons to study White Collar and Corporate Crime at Murdoch

 - Work with local, national or international organisations on real projects as part of our work integrated learning program.
 Some of our students have interned with the WA Police in the Evidence Based Policing Unit.